The Social Exchange Theory is crucial to life success, power, effective socialization, as well as to general life satisfaction.

 Well, it depends.

-In some social situations, external layers win the day.
+In some social situations, external layers are king.

-Locations such as noisy clubs also heighten the importance of external layers as it’s harder to access and showcase the deeper layers.
+Locations such as noisy clubs also favor external layers as it’s harder to access and showcase the deeper layers.

-However, you shouldn’t dismiss external layers, and it’s important that you take care of them because:
+It’s important that you take care of external layers because: